 But despite this totally normal tendency, we believe that as a forward-thinking agency (no pun intended), we often need to buck certain trends.
 And one of the ways we do this is simply by trusting our process.

-In the practice of design, moving as quickly as possible generally means the results will be inferior in both quality and integrity.
+In the practice of design and brand creation, moving as quickly as possible generally means the results will be inferior in both quality and integrity.
 Taking shortcuts requires skipping necessary research, planning, and creative exploration.
 Instead of understanding the need and creating something with the good of the end-user in mind, we create something we think is cool and that's simply not enough anymore.
 Shortcuts also result in less time to develop the emotional investment needed to take a product from being liked to being loved (and sold).

 To create something significant and successful, we need to understand what we're doing, why we're doing it, and who we're doing it for.
 And we need to value long-term results over short-term gratification.